Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 xsabin
 ------

 Each Alveo platform comes packaged with its own xsabin.
-The xsabin is trusted component of the platform.
+The xsabin is a trusted component of the platform.
 For format details refer to :ref:`xsabin_xclbin_container_format` below. xsabin contains basic information like UUIDs, platform name and metadata in the form of device tree.
 See :ref:`device_tree_usage` below for details and example.